 - Be sure to arrive as early as possible to minimize delays due to traffic or crowds.

-- Leave your car behind and travel via Metrorail (blue line to King Street Metro), bus, Lyft, Uber, taxi, Capital Bikeshare and more.
+- Leave your car behind and travel via Metrorail (blue and yellow line to King Street Metro), bus, Lyft, Uber, taxi, Capital Bikeshare and more.

 Viewing Vantage Points: